 First-time home buyers in Washington State tend to have a lot of questions about the home buying process.
 While much of this information already exists on our website, we thought it would be helpful to create a checklist for first-time buyers in Washington.
+Here are some of the things you should know, and do, when buying your first house.

 1. Review recent home sales in your target areas.